 Culture as a part of the Decision and Operating Processes

-To create a customer-focused culture, the company’s behavior should reflect a customer-first mindset, which should be practiced first by the leaders.
+To create a customer-focused culture, the company’s behaviour should reflect a customer-first mindset, which should be practiced first by the leaders.
 Do you visit personally talk with customers to better understand their concerns?
 Do you spend time in meetings discussing how to address customer issues?
 The way you operate sends a message about your priorities to the rest of your employees.

 Another way to strengthen a customer-focused culture is to own up to mistakes.
 Take for example the actions of SMRT chairman during a press conference after a tunnel flooding disruption.
 Apologizing with a bow, the rail operator leader demonstrated commitment to honesty and accountability, offering the riding public confidence in the train’s operations.